Written by Nanette Hebdige

 Have solid questions regarding the position and don’t ask how much it pays.
 That’s the last part of the process.

 If you’re asked what your salary expectations are – the best answer is “It depends on what the whole package offers.”
+Never give out a number, even if you know what the position pays.

 Familiarize yourself with the pay rate in your areas, as salaries are commensurate to the cost of living where jobs are offered.

-In my opinion, many times you’re better off woking with a headhunter, as the client has provided an upfront retainer and they’re serious in securing a candidate for the role.
+Many times you’re better off woking with a headhunter, as the client has provided an upfront retainer and they’re serious in securing a candidate for the role.

 It’s rare that a recruiter will remain in touch if you haven’t made the cut.
 If they’ve got integrity and follow through, they will place you on their “stellar candidate list” for any future jobs.
-If you’re given the usual blow off line – “will keep your CV on file”, rest assured, you’ve been tossed into the garbage pile like old leftovers.
+If you’re given the usual blow off line – “will keep your CV on file”- rest assured, you’ve been tossed into the garbage pile like old leftovers.